bluebirdie/bluebirdie.github.io/content/posts/Assumptions.md

 $$
 H_1: \text{the new treatment is effective}.
 $$
 **Last by not least, the result from assumption checking is usually a weak conclusion** compared with other statistical conclusions.
-For example, normality assumption holds does not mean there is evidence to support normality of the data.
-We do not need power and confidence level for normality checking, because we are not proving normality.
+For example, normality assumption holds does not mean there is evidence to support the normality of the data.
+We do not need to control power and confidence level for normality checking, because we are not proving normality.
 Power and confidence level are only needed for making strong conclusion, such as "outcomes are different among treatment groups".